wp-plugins/quick-edit-template-link/readme.txt

 == Screenshots ==

 1. screenshot-1.png
+2. screenshot-2.png
+3. screenshot-3.png

 == Changelog ==

+= 2.0 =
+* New: Ability to see what plugin files are being included
+* New: Ability to navigate recursively through directories
+* New: Settings Page to exclude specific plugins from showing
+* New: Specify level of recursive in settings
+* Fixed: Plugin running while in the dashboard
+* Fixed: Overflow issues

 = 1.1 =
 * Fixed: Dropdown items missing when list too long for viewport